hypertidy/PROJ/README.md

 [libproj](https://cran.r-project.org/package=libproj) existed, and now leverages it.

 -   Why not proj4?
 It’s not maintained in a way that works for me.
 -   Why not sf?
 It brings a lot of baggage, and can’t do geocentric transformations.
+A function that doesn’t put data first like literally everything else is also just weird and annoying, in reproj we settled on ‘reproj(xy, target, …, source = )’ which gives a great mix of explicitness and convenience, no need to wrap a helper around what should be a basic function like ggplot2 and others have to.
 -   Why not rgdal?
 Still baggage, no transformations possible without special data formats, no geocentric.
 -   Why not lwgeom?
 That package is format-specific, and does not work with generic data coordinates so is unsuitable for many straightforward and efficient data-handling schemes.
 -   Why not mapproj?
 This is unusable for real-world projections in my experience, it seems to be written for some basic graphics cases.
 -   Why not reproj? reproj will be improved by importing PROJ.
 This is an extension for reproj, to bridge it from PROJ version 4 and 5, to version 6 and 7 and beyond.